Critical Priority Fix Guide

 "I printed 10,000 flyers and now the QR code is broken."
 We hear this every single day.
 If your QR code suddenly points to an expiration page, you haven't been hacked—you've been targeted by a business model designed to hold your traffic hostage.

-The "Free Trial Trap" Business Model
+The "Free Trial Trap" Explained

 Most "free" QR generators on the first page of Google aren't charities.
 They are high-conversion sales funnels.
-They allow you to create a Dynamic QR Code for free because they know that once you print it, you are locked in.
+They allow you to create a **Dynamic QR Code** for free because they know that once you print it, you are locked in.
+This is known as the QR code subscription trap.

 Once your code reaches a certain age (usually 14 days) or a certain number of scans (usually 50-100), the generator switches the destination URL to their own pricing page.